nedhulseman/boarding-simulation/README.md

 # Boarding Simulation

 This program will be used to simulate and find the best boarding method for airlines.
+Please see full post at https://nedhulseman.wordpress.com/2018/06/15/flight-boarding-simulation-solving-problems-without-data/

 ## Getting Started